House of Mahawangsa

-The House of Mahawangsa (Malay: Rumah Mahawangsa) is the hereditary royal dynasty that has ruled the Sultanate of Kedah in northern Peninsular Malaysia for nearly nine centuries.
+The House of Mahawangsa (Wangsa Mahawangsa) is the hereditary royal dynasty that has ruled the Sultanate of Kedah in northern Peninsular Malaysia for nearly nine centuries.
 Tradition claims descent from the legendary figure Raja Merong Mahawangsa, whose saga appears in the classical Malay text Hikayat Merong Mahawangsa.
 According to historical records, the documented line begins with Sultan Mudzafar Shah I, who ascended the throne in 1136 CE, marking Kedah’s formal conversion to Islam and the start of its sultanate era.

 Over the centuries the dynasty has steered Kedah through Hindu-Buddhist rule, expansive Indian Ocean trade, Siamese suzerainty, British protection, Japanese occupation, and into Malaysia’s post-independence era.
 The house remains active today and plays a constitutional, symbolic, and cultural role in the state.

 Origins

 Foundation

 The legend of Raja Merong Mahawangsa describes a prince of foreign origin who landed in Kedah and established rule, linking the dynasty to ancient maritime networks and classical world mythologies.
 While the story is best understood as foundational myth, archaeological evidence from the Bujang Valley indicates that Kedah was indeed a major maritime and cultural hub in the early centuries CE.